Here are the first images from the European Euclid space telescope

 Large and fast images

 It is thanks to this broad view that the telescope, equipped with two devices (optical and near infrared), is able to capture such vast, high-resolution images.
-All extremely quickly: the first five images only took about eight hours.
+All extremely quickly: the first five images only took regarding eight hours.

-The ESA describes Euclid as its “dark universe detective”, tasked with investigating why 95% of the cosmos appears to be made up of dark matter and dark energy, about which we know almost nothing.
+The ESA describes Euclid as its “dark universe detective”, tasked with investigating why 95% of the cosmos appears to be made up of dark matter and dark energy, regarding which we know almost nothing.

 Dark matter, attractive, acts as a glue for galaxies, which prevents stars from being ejected.
 Dark, repulsive energy “is the driving force behind the acceleration of the expansion of the Universe,” explains Carole Mundell, scientific director of the ESA.

 Euclid’s first delivery has already revealed “indirect evidence” of the existence of dark matter, according to René Laureijs.
 For example, it is “surprising” that the probe did not spot any stars trailing the globular cluster NGC 6397 – a conglomerate of stars.
-“One of the theories is that there could be dark matter around.”
+“One of the theories is that there might be dark matter around.”

 The next images will be published in January.
 The European mission must last until at least 2029.